 This is a list of the subjects we’re currently studying, and the books, websites and other resources we’re using during our current school year.
-Updated August 11, 2015, in our 6th year of homeschooling.
+Updated July 27, 2017.

-My boys are in 7th and 8th grade this year.
-Here’s a quick look at what we’re using this year, with some additional resources and links to my homeschooling Pinterest boards below the list.
+My boys are in 9th and 10th grade this year.
+We’re using Higher Altitudes High School curriculum for most of our core subjects this year, with some additional resources and links to my homeschooling Pinterest boards below the list.

-- History & Geography; Current Events – Story of the World 4 (plus Activity Book and lapbook), Timeline, various Artist, Composer, World Religion and other unit studies as needed/desired; CNN Student News (note-taking & discussion; research as needed; hasn’t started for this school year yet); Unit Studies centered on World Events/Holidays, etc. as needed or desired
+- History & Geography; Civics and Current Events – HA World History & HA Civics; plus Timeline, various Artist, Composer, World Religion and other unit studies as needed/desired; CNN Student News (note-taking & discussion; research as needed; hasn’t started for this school year yet); Unit Studies centered on World Events/Holidays, etc. as needed or desired

 - Logic/Research – games, brain teasers, research project, computer coding, foreign language, areas of individual study/interest

-- Arts, PE & Health – art projects (usually monthly based on concept), Discovering Great Artists; encourage individual study; daily walks; playing with our dog, Max; daily workout routine (20 min cardio daily, plus target strength training)
+- Arts, PE & Health – group orchestra class (2 days per week – stringed instrument) plus music lessons one day each week (piano).
+1 art project (usually monthly; based on concept); encourage individual study; daily walks; playing with our dog, Max; daily workout routine (20 min cardio 3x per week, plus target strength training); meditation practice

-- Field trips, Activism & Community Service – weekly educationally aligned field trips with our homeschool group; once-a-month community service project or activity.
+- Field trips, Activism & Community Service – 2x per month educationally aligned field trips with our homeschool group; once-a-month community service project or activity.
 Activism opportunities as available.